vacp2p/rfc/content/docs/rfcs/38/README.md

 One of the strings "YES" "NO" or "NONE".
 """ ;

-          # TODO constrain as an enumeration on three values
+          # TODO constrain as an enumeration on three values efficiently
           a xsd:string ]
     ) .
 ```